ajiayi-debug/flaskapi/README.md

 3. **ECS Cluster Response**: The ECS Fargate task processes the request and sends a response back to the ALB.
 4. **ALB to Client**: The ALB forwards the HTTP response from the ECS service back to the client.

 This architecture ensures that the API is securely accessible over the internet through an Application Load Balancer, which manages incoming traffic via HTTP and HTTPS.
 The backend containers running the API are isolated within a private subnet, providing an additional layer of security by restricting direct internet access.
-Furthermore, the CI/CD pipeline is configured to automatically update the Docker image on DockerHub with each successful pipeline run, enabling consistent deployment of the latest application changes and making updates more manageable and reliable.
+Furthermore, when the CI/CD pipeline automatically pushes the latest Docker image to DockerHub after a successful run, AWS EventBridge monitors DockerHub for these updates and triggers an update in ECS to pull the new image, ensuring that the deployed service always runs the latest version of the API.
+This setup reduces manual redeployment efforts and improves update consistency across environments.
 ## Overview of solution

 ### Starting the flask api: